What is febuxostat and how is it used?

 Taken regularly, febuxostat can prevent damage to your joints, stop attacks of gout and reduce the size of gouty lumps affecting your skin.

-The body naturally produces a substance called urate, which is normally dissolved in the blood until it's passed out of the body in the urine.
-When too much urate is produced, or if the body can't get rid of it properly, the blood can't dissolve all the urate and solid crystals can form in and around joints, causing inflammation and pain.
+The body naturally produces a substance called urate, which normally dissolves in the blood and is passed out in urine.
+In gout the blood cannot dissolve all the urate, so solid crystals form in and around joints causing inflammation and pain.

 - you’re having repeated attacks of gout

 - your joints or kidneys have been damaged by attacks of gout

 However, febuxostat may not be suitable for everyone.
 Your doctor may decide not to prescribe febuxostat if:

 - you have severe kidney or liver problems

 Your doctor will arrange for you to have a blood test before you start treatment to check your urate levels, kidneys and liver.

 Febuxostat tablets contain lactose, so tell your doctor if you’re lactose intolerant.